Void Madness

 The first known case of Void Madness occurred in 704.
 At the time, Mortal magic-users had just begun to establish themselves.
 It was the thick of the Caelestise-Sura War, and demand was high for the few mortal mages capable of holding their own against the Immortals - or at least protecting others from becoming accidental casualties.
 This created a dangerous situation, particularly when paired with the relative ignorance of the energy and its effects that was inevitable for a people so new to its use.

 The first victim was Saldan Larr, a prominent Cambion mage who had been protecting his small village from the fallout of the war around them.
 He was a quiet man, and already a bit eccentric, which is likely why no one noticed his increasing instability until it was too late.
-Eventually, he became paranoid, and then hostile, before disappearing into the forest never to be seen again.
+Eventually, he became paranoid, and then hostile, before burning down several houses in the vicinity and disappearing into the forest.
+Larr was never seen again.

 Impact

 Saldan's tragedy, along with the cases that followed, brought it to mortal attention that magic could be as dangerous as it was useful.
 This led to an increased emphasis on self-control and understanding/respecting one's own limits.
-Ironically, this increased emphasis on discipline eventually led to the discovery of how to access Od as well.
+This not only led to the stabilization of magic among mortals, this increased emphasis on discipline eventually led to the discovery of how to access Od as well.